canonical/operator/docs/howto/manage-interfaces.md

 In particular, pay attention to the `provider` field.
 If it says `<no tests>` then there is something wrong with your setup, and the collector isn't able to find your test or identify it as a valid test.

 Similarly, you can add tests for requirer in `./interfaces/my_fancy_database/v0/interface_tests/test_requirer.py`.
 Don't forget to edit the `interface.yaml` file in the "requirers" section to add the name of the charm and the URL.
-See the "Edit `interface.yaml`" section in the previous how-to guide {ref}`How to register an interface <12690md>` for more detail on editing `interface.yaml`.
+See the "Edit `interface.yaml`" section in the previous how-to guide [How to register an interface]() for more detail on editing `interface.yaml`.
 [Here](https://github.com/IronCore864/charm-relation-interfaces/tree/my-fancy-database/interfaces/my_fancy_database/v0) is an example of tests for requirers added.

 ### Merge in charm-relation-interfaces